wu-wilson/stratify/README.md

 #### 5. Set up the PostgreSQL database

-Make sure you have [PostgreSQL](https://www.postgresql.org/) installed and running locally.
-Then, run the psql queries in `server/init.example.sql`.
+1. Make sure you have [PostgreSQL](https://www.postgresql.org/) installed and running locally.
+2. Run the SQL queries in `server/init.example.sql` to initialize the database.

 #### 6. Start the client and server